 I have never paddled before and have no kit but it looks good fun

-To get you beyond the basics we run regular introductory courses to cover the skills and drills to ensure you are safe on the water and get the most out of your paddling.
+To get you beyond the basics we either run inhouse courses or refer you to local providers who are also club membersses to cover the skills and drills to ensure you are safe on the water and get the most out of your paddling.
 We run kayaking courses in a nice warm local swimming pool through the winter.
 The Summer brings canoe and kayak courses based on the River Avon at Pershore.

-Courses are generally run when there is sufficient demand so contact the Go Canoeing Co-ordinator to find out when the next course is running, book a place or join the waiting list.
+Courses are generally run when there is sufficient demand so contact the Go Canoeing Co-ordinator Contact Us to find out when the next course is running, book a place or join the waiting list.

 Canoeing is a fantastic way to get the whole family on the water and we run many activities that are ideal for doing this.
 If you have young children open canoes allow the family to paddle together.
 Kayaks normally become more appealing as the children get older and stronger and give a bit of independence.